intel/confidential-computing-zoo/documents/readthedoc/docs/source/Solutions/horizontal-federated-learning/hfl.md

 How to ensure the privacy of participants in the distributed training process of deep neural networks is a current hot topic.
 Federated learning can solve the problem to a certain extent.
 In horizontal federated learning, each participant uses its own local data for algorithm iteration and only uploads gradient information instead of raw data, which guarantees data privacy to a large extent.

-The commonly used encryption method in federated learning is Homomorphic Encryption(HE).
+The commonly used encryption method in federated learning is Holomorphic Encryption(HE).
 In addition to HE, trusted execution environment (TEE) technology uses plaintext for calculation and uses a trusted computing base to ensure security.
 Intel SGX technology is a concrete realization of TEE technology.
 In this horizontal federated learning solution, we adopted a privacy protection computing solution based on Intel SGX technology.

 ### Encrypted runtime environment
  Intel SGX technology offers hardware-based memory encryption that isolates specific application code and data in memory.
 Intel SGX allows user-level code to allocate private regions of memory, called enclaves, which are designed to be protected from processes running at higher privilege levels.